 When asked whether their homes had been damaged by snow or ice during the previous winter, 18% of homeowners in the survey said yes.
 Within the group of those affected by such damage, only 38% indicated that they had already completed and paid for appropriate repair work.

 The remainder of homeowners who experienced winter damage — just over 11% of the total population — said that they either hadn't started repairs at all or were still trying to pay off the cost of those repairs.
-This means that among the homeowners who had snow or ice damage last year, 62% still feeling either the financial or physical consequences of that damage.
+This means that among the homeowners who had snow or ice damage last year, 62% were still feeling either the financial or physical consequences of that damage.

 While our survey didn't ask what specific types of damage homeowners encountered, it's likely that repairs which haven't been done were either too trivial or too expensive for homeowners to address immediately.
-In either case, inaction is usually not a good idea: when it comes to home maintenance, persistent problems often intensify or lead to bigger issues over time.
+In either case, inaction is usually not a good idea.
+When it comes to home maintenance, persistent problems often intensify or lead to bigger issues over time.

 Home insurance is another reason for you to invest in maintaining your property before things break.
 Insurers will often deny a claim if their adjusters can prove that the damage was primarily due to a lack of proper maintenance.
-With the cost of homeowner coverage rising each year, prevention is the best medicine.
+With the cost of homeowners insurance coverage rising each year, prevention is the best medicine.